-MOTORC YCLE TECHNOLOGY Credential Clock Hours Credit Units Length Version Diploma 1,000 for core 500 for specialty 108 9 months (41.67 hours per week) or 18 months (21.0 hour weeks) 1-0
+MOTORC MOTORCYCLE TECHNOLOGY Credential Credit Hours Credit Units Length Version Diploma 1,000 for core 500 for specialty 108 9 months(41.67-hour weeks) 1-0

-The diploma in Motorcycle Technology is designed to provide students with a technical skill set and applied logical diagnostics approach to diagnose, service, and repair modern motorcycles.
-Students, after completion of their core training then proceed into their selected area of concentration.
+The diploma in Motorcycle Technology is designed to provide students with a technical skill set and applied logical diagnostic approach to diagnose, service, and repair modern motorcycles.
+After completion of the core training, students will then proceed into their selected area of concentration.
 The core training areas, coupled with a student selected area of specialty, prepares the graduate for employment as an entry level motorcycle technician.

-Upon successful completion of all program modules, students will be awarded a diploma.
+Upon successful completion of all program modules, students will be awarded a diploma